Why I Stopped Being A Leftist

 My work provokes some of my fellow leftists, who tell me that Islamic extremism is not a result of Islam but of Western colonialism and foreign policy.
 I try to point out that this is a common misconception, that jihadism predates Western colonialism by a thousand years, that jihadists want to destroy not just the West but the entire unbelieving world, and that even Isis themselves say in their magazine Dabiq that their hatred is not due to colonialism or Western foreign policy.
 My interlocutors dismiss all this and tell me I'm an Islamophobe.

-I soon learn that criticizing Islam is largely forbidden on the left unless you’re a Muslim, because, I’m told, it increases hate crimes against Muslims.
-So I temper my critiques of Islam, and begin shifting the focus of my research away from the ideological roots of jihadism toward causes that can be blamed on the West, such as the CIA’s funding of Islamist groups in the 1980s and 1990s.
-But within me there begins to gestate a resentment toward the left.
+I soon learn that criticizing Islamism is largely forbidden on the left unless you’re a Muslim, because, I’m told, it increases hate crimes against Muslims.
+So I temper my critiques of Islamism, and begin shifting the focus of my research away from the ideological roots of jihadism toward more socially acceptable topics, such as the CIA’s funding of Islamist groups in the 1980s and 1990s.
+This gains me the approval of my fellow leftists, but I find myself beginning to resent them, and myself, for having privileged ideology over truth.

 In late 2016 everyone in my ideological bubble is discussing “systemic racism,” because it’s what the mainstream media are discussing.
 Statistics of police shootings published by the Guardian and New York Times paint a picture of racist cops routinely massacring black people.
 I’m horrified by what I read, and become convinced that racism is the most serious issue in the West.
 So when I see a girl named Chelsea ranting about “criminal” black people on Twitter, I confront her.

 She claims that blacks are shot at a higher rate by police simply because they’re more violent.
-We debate, exchanging news articles and academic studies to bolster our respective points.
-I feel like I’m winning, but then she posts a link to Department of Justice official crime statistics, which shows that black people in the US comprise just 13% of the population but account for over 50% of all convicted murderers.
-However, the truth is even more alarming: it’s not really black people being convicted of 50% of crimes, but black men, who are just 7% of the population.
-7% being convicted of over 50% of all homicides.
+She catches me off-guard when she posts a link to Department of Justice official crime statistics, which show that black men in the US comprise less than 7% of the population but account for over 50% of all convicted murderers.

 How to explain it?
 Years of reading the New York Times has conditioned me to believe that any racial disparity is evidence of discrimination, so I assume black men are simply being disproportionately convicted by a systemically racist justice system.
 This turns out to be an insufficient explanation, because I soon find that the DoJ’s figures are corroborated by violent crime rates provided by (disproportionately black) victims to the National Crime Victimization Survey.

-Chelsea tells me that black crime rates are evidence that black people are inherently violent, but I see straight through this: even accounting for the fact that black people on average commit more murders, the proportion of blacks who murder is nevertheless vanishingly small (0.034% to be exact).
-And anyway, the crime disparities don't exist in an environmental vacuum; it’s well-established that blacks in Western countries are disproportionately poor and fatherless, two factors that influence the perpetration of violent crime.
+Chelsea tells me that black crime rates are evidence that black people are inherently violent, but I remain unconvinced: the proportion of blacks who murder is vanishingly small (0.034% to be exact).
+Furthermore, blacks in Western countries are disproportionately poor and fatherless, two factors that influence the perpetration of violent crime.

 The academic research into police shootings of black men is skewed by several factors, such as the bias against null results, which means that studies that find evidence of racism will be more likely to be published and cited than studies that don’t.
-The skewed research is seized on and sensationalized further by journalists to create a narrative of institutional genocide.
-The narrative outrages leftists, who become openly hostile to law enforcement, with many of them putting ACAB—All Cops Are Bastards—in their social media bios, and calling for the total abolishment of police.
+The skewed research is skewed further by journalists cherry-picking studies to portray a dramatic narrative of oppression.
+The resulting narrative outrages leftists, who begin inserting “ACAB”—All Cops Are Bastards—in their social media bios, and calling for the total abolishment of police.

-I begin to feel like my fellow leftists should know about the racial disparities in crime rates, not only because it might help explain why black men are disproportionately killed by police, but also because leftism demands that I do what’s right for racial justice, and if black people are being killed by black men at a far higher rate than by police, then tackling that issue would save many more black lives than simply trying to dismantle the police (which would likely cost more black lives).
+I feel like my fellow leftists should know about the racial disparities in crime rates, not only because it might help explain why black men are disproportionately killed by police, but also because, if black people are being killed by black men at a far higher rate than by police, then tackling that issue would save many more black lives than simply trying to dismantle the police (which would likely cost more black lives).

 But when I try to raise the issue of racial disparities in crime rates with fellow leftists, the disparities are once again blamed solely on systemic racism.
 I point out why this isn't a sufficient explanation, and am told that I’m spouting white supremacist talking points.
 I say that I agree that it’s a white supremacist talking point, which is precisely why the left must confront it, because being silent about it will only cede the issue to the racists.
 I’m then accused of being one of the racists.